Environmental impact

 Human health impact from ionising radiation exposure under normal operating conditions (excluding nuclear accidents).

-The cleanest grid in Europe, by accident of geography.
+One of the cleanest grids in Europe, by accident of geography.

-Switzerland was burning coal until 1961.
-Then the Alps gave them 60% of their electricity for free — gravity doing the work — and uranium covered the rest.
-The result is a grid that runs at roughly 12 grams of CO₂ per kilowatt-hour, compared to ~400 across the EU average and ~650 in the United States.
+The Alps hand Switzerland roughly 60% of its electricity from hydro — gravity doing the work — and nuclear covers most of the rest.
+The result is a grid that runs at about 12 grams of CO₂ per kilowatt-hour, against ~210 across the EU average and ~360 in the United States.

 We count the whole lifecycle, not just the plug.